Smart Glasses: Why are Machines Becoming Glasses?

 In the past, CRT televisions were strange, bulky boxes that occupied the center of the living room.

-Their strong physical presence captured people’s attention and reduced the living room to little more than “a place to watch TV.”
+Their strong physical presence captured people’s attention and turned the living room into little more than a space for watching TV.

 But as screens became thinner, televisions gradually began to disappear into everyday living spaces.